 Emily graduated from Illinois State University in May 2019 with a Bachelor’s degree in Human and Educational Services.
 She works as an IEP and systems advocate for students and individuals under the age of 25.
 She also runs workshops to teach self-advocacy and independent living skills to the youth at the center and within schools.

-Independent Living Benefits Coordinator
+Independent Living Advocate

-As an Independent Living/Benefits Coordinator, I assist individuals with disabilities in meeting their own, self-determined independent living goals such as communication, educational, vocational, advocacy and personal resource management to name a few.
+As an Independent Living Advocate, I assist individuals with disabilities in meeting their own, self-determined independent living goals such as communication, educational, vocational, advocacy and personal resource management to name a few.
 This is done through our core services which include independent living skills training to assist with independence, advocacy, and information and referral.
 I am also a certified Senior Healthcare Insurance Program (SHIP) Provider.
 I work to assist and educate consumers regarding Medicare coverage.
 I also answer questions about Medicaid and Social Security.

-Communications Access Advocate
+Communication Access Advocate

 Michael graduated from Drake University in May of 2019 with a bachelor’s degree in English and History.
 As an administrative assistant, Michael helps with day-to-day tasks that keep the office running smoothly.
 Alongside this, he is in charge of fundraising, creating newsletters, and acts as the point person for the center’s ITAC amplified phone program.